peteraritchie/peteraritchie.github.io/_posts/2017-07-28-Bridges-Facades-and-Adapters.md

 ### Possible Adapter Pattern Specializations
 [Mapper] ([Object-Relational] aka ORM, [Data Access Object] aka DAO), [ActiveRecord].

-## Façade Deep Dive
+## FaÃ§ade Deep Dive
-A Façade at it's simplest can act like an Adapter but it provides an abstraction to an interface rather than data: a simple pass-through Façade that performs some adaption.
-An Adapter pattern could be used in a Façade or Bridge, but the Adapter pattern would be implemented independently from the implementation of either of other two.  e.g. some sort of Adapter class or method would exist regardless of the Façade or Bridge implementation.
-At its most complex, a Façade is a managed workflow or a process that integrates several independent interfaces along with state to provide a new, simpler interface.  i.e. a Façade can abstract behavior while being a structural pattern.
+A FaÃ§ade at it's simplest can act like an Adapter but it provides an abstraction to an interface rather than data: a simple pass-through FaÃ§ade that performs some adaption.
+An Adapter pattern could be used in a FaÃ§ade or Bridge, but the Adapter pattern would be implemented independently from the implementation of either of other two.  e.g. some sort of Adapter class or method would exist regardless of the FaÃ§ade or Bridge implementation.
+At its most complex, a FaÃ§ade is a managed workflow or a process that integrates several independent interfaces along with state to provide a new, simpler interface.  i.e. a FaÃ§ade can abstract behavior while being a structural pattern.
 It's a one-to-many relationship between interfaces.
-At the heart of both. the Bridge and the Adapter is to provide a more useful (better) interface, which is common to Façade, but it's the purpose of that new interface that distinguishes it as one pattern or another.
+At the heart of both. the Bridge and the Adapter is to provide a more useful (better) interface, which is common to FaÃ§ade, but it's the purpose of that new interface that distinguishes it as one pattern or another.

 We often think of these patterns are the interface or class level; but they're applicable more broadly.
-Extension methods, for instance, can be a good example of a Façade implementation.
+Extension methods, for instance, can be a good example of a FaÃ§ade implementation.
 The following extension method is from Productivity Extensions:
 ```csharp
 public static bool ReferencesMethod<T>(this Type sourceType, Expression<Action<T>> func)
 {